zgbjgg/kvdb_android/README.md

 ```
 The API must be used inside a target module for making a correct query to the backend, as the logical treating of the incoming request and data.

+> You can find the target example module under src directory, the module name is module_test and is the logical module that control the incoming data from the java application(apk)

 The java library interface
 ===========================